PabloReszczynski/magento-topsort/README.md

 #### Activating the Catalog Service API

-The Catalog Service API could be activated and configured in Magento configuration section: (Stores → Configuration → Topsort → Catalog Service APIs)
+The Catalog Service API can be activated and configured in Magento configuration section: (Stores → Configuration → Topsort → Catalog Service APIs)

 You'll need: